Fawzos/tswaQ/README.md

 4. Added Routes (HomeScreen Route) and (ProductScreen Route)

-5. Create a backend folder build an express app
+5. Create a backend folder and build an express app